-• NPS categories to be addressed: Agriculture, rangeland grazing, wildlife management, recreation, construction
+• NPS categories to be addressed: Agriculture, Rangeland, Recreation Management, Wildlife and Fisheries Management, and Hydrologic Habitat Modification

 The U.S. Department of the Interior U.S. Fish and Wildlife Service (USFWS) is the primary agency responsible for administering the federal Endangered Species Act, Migratory Bird Treaty Act, and Fish and Wildlife Coordination Act, some provisions of which relate to pollution-induced habitat degradation.
-Various USFWS programs such as Partners for Fish and Wildlife, Wildlife and Sport Fish Restoration, and Ecological Services work in partnership with other agencies and organizations to identify sources of pollution, investigate the effects of pollution on fish and wildlife habitat, restore pollution-degraded habitats, provide advice to minimize pesticide use, and provide technical expertise or aid to federal, State, Tribal or private entities through grants and conservation agreements.
+Various USFWS programs such as Partners for Fish and Wildlife, Wildlife and Sport Fish Restoration, and Ecological Services work in partnership with other agencies and organizations to identify sources of pollution, investigate the effects of pollution on fish and